finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Built-in Type

-Rosetta includes a number of built-in types that are defined at the language level.
-Those built-in types are deemed fundamental and applicable to any model.
+Rosetta includes a number of built-in types that are deemed fundamental and applicable to any model.
+Those types are defined at the language level.
+There are two types of built-in types:
+- basic type
+- record type

 #### Basic Type